Adding compound datatypes

 for the schema.

-For compound values, each property must also have a $ref
+For compound values, each property must also have a $ref.
+It specifies

 an existing definition for the datatype.